mlux86/acdc/README.md

 ## Using Docker

 Acdc is provided on docker hub: [mlux86/acdc](https://hub.docker.com/r/mlux86/acdc/).
 Pull the container using `docker pull mlux86/acdc:stable`.
-If you wish to use the development version, then replace `stable` by `dev`.

 ### Running the container